Little Richard: 1984–1999: Comeback

 In 1984, Richard filed a $112 million lawsuit against Specialty Records, Art Rupe and his publishing company, Venice Music, and ATV Music for not paying royalties to him after he left the label in 1959.
 The suit was settled out of court in 1986.
 According to some reports, Michael Jackson allegedly gave him monetary compensation for his work, which he co-owned with Sony-ATV, songs by the Beatles and Richard.
 In September 1984, Charles White released the singer's authorized biography, Quasar of Rock: The Life and Times of Little Richard, which returned Richard to the spotlight.
 Richard returned to show business in what Rolling Stone referred to as a "formidable comeback" following the book's release.

 Reconciling his roles as evangelist and rock and roller for the first time, Richard stated that the genre could be used for good or evil.
 After accepting a role in the film Down and Out in Beverly Hills, Richard and Billy Preston penned the faith-based rock and roll song "Great Gosh A'Mighty" for its soundtrack.
-Richard won critical acclaim for his film role and the song found success on the American and British charts.
+Richard won critical acclaim for his film role and the song found success on the American, Canadian (#36), and British charts.
 The hit led to the release of the album Lifetime Friend (1986) on Warner Bros.
 Records, with songs deemed "messages in rhythm", including a gospel rap track.
 In addition to a version of "Great Gosh A'Mighty", cut in England, the album featured two singles that charted in the UK, "Somebody's Comin'" and "Operator".
 Richard spent much of the rest of the decade as a guest on television shows and appearing in films, winning new fans with what was referred to as his "unique comedic timing."